p-brane/sky130-apd-workshop/README.md

 ### OpenLANE

-The files supplied with vsdstdcelldesign name the inverter that we produces sky130_vsdinv in the library.
-If a different name is used then the sky130_vsd macros in the libraries need to renamed so that the `run_synthesis` tools can find the `sky130_jayinv`.
+The files supplied from the [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign) repository contain a custom inverter that will be used in the `picorv32a` design.
+The inverter is called `sky130_vsdinv` in the libraries.
+If a different name is used then the `sky130_vsdinv` macro must be renamed in the libraries so that the `run_synthesis` tools can find the `sky130_jayinv` and I have named it.

 To use the sky130_jayinv inverter, The libraries `sky130_fd_sc_hd__typical.lib`, `sky130_fd_sc_hd__slow.lib`, and `sky130_fd_sc_hd__fast.lib` in the src folder were modified with the new name `sky130_vsdinv` -> `sky130_jayinv`.

 The lectures use `docker run -it -v $(pwd):/openLANE_flow -v $PDK_ROOT:$PDK_ROOT -e PDK_ROOT=$PDK_ROOT -u $(id -u $USER):$(id -g $USER) openlane:rc2` to start docker.
 I was not able to get this to work properly and find that `docker` seems to work fine.
 Once `docker` is running then the follow commands can be issued to setup openlane for synthesis.
+The last two commands in the sequence enable openlane to use the custom inverter.

 ```
 docker